Committee Co-Chairs Suzanne Matthews and Lindsay Starr

 - An online community that students and mentor facilitators can access at anytime

 - Confidence building

 - SAT’s and PSAT’s Prep Classes.

-Murry Bergtraum High School (MBHS) has over a 25 year relationship with the FWA and is highlighted as being the longest running program in the NYC public school system.
+The FWA relationship with the NYC High Schools has been highlighted as being the longest running program within the system.
+It began at Murry Bergtraum HS where it had over a 25 year relationship.
+FWA continues this NYC High School relationship at the High School of Economics and Finance.
 Many graduates of this program are the first in their family to complete high school and continue onto college.
-Since program inception, all MBHS mentees have graduated on time and enrolled in college.
+Since program inception, all mentees have graduated on time and enrolled in college.

 Making its debut this year, the New Jersey Regional Mentoring Committee is working with mentees within the New Jersey regional area in order to give them the knowledge needed to succeed on their career path.

 The Scholarship Committee provides oversight for the scholarships awarded to current mentees and renewing mentees that meet the renewal requirements for an additional scholarship award.